lukemorton/pieces/README.md

 Now visit [http://localhost:8080](http://localhost:8080) to see your site!
 If you change your `config/pieces.yml` or views they will be reflected on the site.

-## Styleguide for rails
+## Using with rails

+Want to create a styleguide or UI design pattern library for your rails app?
+If so you're in the right place.
+Styleguides pull together reusable components into micro site that documents how and when to use them.

-Firstly, ensure you have added Pieces to your `Gemfile`:
+To get started ensure you have added Pieces to your application's `Gemfile`:

 ``` ruby
 gem 'pieces'